 [430F] Topics in German Literature: The Image of Women in Literature and Women's Literature: Literature by Women, Literature about Women.
-Investigation of the changing image and the roles women played in German society from the beginning of nineteenth century to the present through texts by both men and women.
+Investigation of the changing image and the roles women played in German society from the beginning of 19th century to the present through texts by both men and women.
 Questions discussed concentrate on the underlying social forces and cultural attitudes toward women.
-Some specific themes are: women's role in marriage and family life, her struggle for equal education and employment opportunities and her role in political life.
-Particular attention paid to the different (re)presentations of women by female and male authors.
+Some specific themes include: women's role in marriage and family life, her struggle for equal education and employment opportunities, and her role in political life.
 Texts by Goethe, Kleist, Brecht, Wolf, Seghers and Böll.

+Prerequisite, 210, 220 or equivalent.
 Taught in German.
-Prerequisite, 210, 220.

-440S Modern Literature of the German-Speaking Countries.
+[440S] Modern Literature of the German-Speaking Countries.
 Study of post-1945 literature focusing on the emergence of two contrasting Germanies: Berlin, the divided city, models of contemporary life at home and in the workplace; violence in society; and the Neuanschluss leading to unification.
 Texts by Bachmann, Böll, Braun, Grass, Kirsch, Wolf and others.
-(Offered in alternate years.)
-The Department.
+(Next offered 2002-03.)

 500F,S Senior Project.
-A senior theses required of all concentrators in the department.
+A senior thesis required of all concentrators in the department.
 Open to concentrators only.
 One-quarter credit.
 The Department.